 Secondly, since CHW positions are not high paying and can be linked to insecure funding (e.g., donor or contract research funding), there may be frequent staff turn-over if better paying job opportunities arise.
 Thirdly, it is critical that expectations are also realistic about the workload that CHWs can carry.
 This is specifically in relation to the trauma that many patients or participants experience, and the mental health issues that CHWs may have to navigate with participants because of this trauma.
-This is especially difficult when CHWs are aware of the lack of mental health services available to patients or participants, and the pressure they may feel to offer solutions and practical help(Bunn et al., 2021; Simms et al., 2022)(Healy et al., 2018), even when they may be experiencing some degree of acute or chronic trauma themselves.
+This is especially difficult when CHWs are aware of the lack of mental health services available to patients or participants, and the pressure they may feel to offer solutions and practical help.
+These challenges of providing appropriate support, work-related stress, and the emotional toll on non-specialist health workers (such as CHWs) has been highlighted in other LMIC settings, particularly in relation to mental health, and where these individuals may not have the training or resources to provide adequate support (Bunn et al., 2021; Simms et al., 2022).
+The importance of interpersonal skills for non-specialist providers to effectively manage interpersonal dynamics in mental health interventions has also been highlighted in LMICs (Healy et al., 2018).
+Furthermore, CHWs may be experiencing some degree of acute or chronic trauma themselves.
 Future research should also explore CHWs experiences of trauma, given that the relationship between their experiences, their traumatic stress and the support they have available is complex in a setting such as South Africa (Padmanabhanunni, 2020).

 Given that this article was intended to highlight challenges to health behaviour change for young women in a low-income setting, it could be considered a limitation that only young women’s perspectives were presented here, given that the role of trauma was highlighted.
 To obtain a broader range of perspectives, work is underway to explore the perspectives of these young women’s primary caregivers regarding health and health behaviour change.
 Previous HeLTI research has shown these relationships to be complex and often challenging (Cohen et al., 2020).
 Health Helpers’ perspectives could also have been explored in more depth, and this is also the focus of future work.
 However, given the typical time and workload pressures of a trial, methods to generate data for the process evaluation needed to not add an additional burden to the workload of the Health Helpers.